Winter Energy-Saving Ideas for Renters

 - Wash clothes in cold water.

-- Use indoor drying racks instead of the dryer as much as possible.
+- Use indoor drying racks instead of the dryer as much as possible if you have an older model dryer.

 - Be sure to wash full loads when running the washing machine and dishwasher.

-- Use energy efficient light bulbs and turn off lights when they aren’t needed.
+- Turn off lights when they aren’t needed.

 - Develop the habit of unplugging electronics when you aren’t using them.